Ramgarh district: Panchayats and Villages

+Geography

 Physiography

 The district is a part of Chotanagpur plateau.
 Important physiographic regions of the district are Damodar Trough or Upper Damodar basin or Damodar Valley.
 The majority of the district falls in the Damodar Valley.
 Damodar Valley is bounded by Hazaribag Plateau in north and Ranchi Plateau in south.
 Ranchi and Hazaribag plateau is separated by east–west running Damodar Valley.

 Barka Pahar (Marang Buru) 1049 m high above sea level located along the Ramgarh-Ranchi border is probably the highest peak, and it also separates the districts.

-Rivers and river basins

-Damodar is the main river of the district and it also forms a major river basin, comprising a number of tributaries.
-Important amongst them are: Naikari, Bhervi or Bhera and Bokaro river.

-In Hindu mythology and folklore Damodar is a Nad means Male River.

-Small rivers include the Hurhuri, Gomti, Barki, Kurum, Kochi, Sherbhuki, and Dhobdhab rivers.

-Suwarn Rekha River flow south eastern part of district.
-Tributaries of Suwarn Rekha River include Kadamgara and Khatgara.

-Waterfalls

-Rajrappa Fall is on the confluence of the Bhairavi (Bhera) and Damodar Rivers.